Request a Quote!

 "Serving the Emerald Coast for 40 years"

-4 Types of Insurance Coverage Needed for your Small Business
+Essential Insurance for your Small or Starting Business

-4 Types of Insurance Coverage Needed for your Small Business
+Essential Insurance for your Small or Starting Business

-One of my favorite things about living in a small town with big amenities is the volume and range of small businesses.
-Every day we have locals calling in to set up their insurance for a new venture.
-Hearing their creativity, ambition, and entrepreneurial spirit inspires us .
-I see these business owners setting off with excitement and trepidation just like our kids are doing when we take the training wheels off their bike.
-By the time you start your business, you’ve already honed your skills and are ready set off.
-Your hobby and side projects were the training wheels that helped you learn your skills, now it’s time to get into motion.
+One of my favorite aspects of living in a small town with big amenities is the diversity of small businesses.
+Every day, locals call in to set up their insurance for new ventures.
+Their creativity, ambition, and entrepreneurial spirit are truly inspiring.
+Seeing these business owners embark on their journeys reminds me of when we take the training wheels off our kids' bikes.
+By the time you start your business, you’ve honed your skills and are ready to set off.
+Your hobby and side projects were the training wheels, and now it’s time to get into motion.

-Before our kids can learn to balance or steer, we teach them about the importance of your helmet and how to fall off your bike properly.
-Insurance is your helmet when things go wrong and it’s vitally important to your business.
-Whether you’re just starting out cementing your hobby into a business plan or fine-tuning operations for hundreds of employees, your insurance needs are all going to be different and complex.
+Just as we teach our kids about the importance of wearing a helmet and how to fall off a bike safely, insurance acts as your helmet when things go wrong in business.
+Whether you’re just starting to turn a hobby into a business or fine-tuning operations for hundreds of employees, your insurance needs will be different and complex.

 1. General Liability or Professional Liability